jj

 The underlying DOM node.

 If the input is already a native Node, it is returned as is.
-If the input is a string, a new Text node is created and returned.
+If the input is a JJ wrapper, its underlying node is returned.
+Otherwise, the input is coerced into a Text node.
+Plain objects are stringified with JSON when possible, and fall back to String(...).

 const rawElement = JJN.unwrap(myJJHE) // Returns HTMLElement